gdg-x/hoverboard/docs/tutorials/deploy.md

         firebase init

     Running the firebase init command creates a firebase.json settings file in the root of your project directory.
-Otherwise go to [Firebase console][Firebase console] to create a new app.
+Otherwise, go to [Firebase console][Firebase console] to create a new app.

 1. When you initialize your app, you will be prompted for a directory to